Optics: Polarisation

-In all other cases, where the two components either do not have the same amplitudes and/or their phase difference is neither zero nor a multiple of 90°, the polarization is called elliptical polarization because the electric vector traces out an ellipse in the plane (the polarization ellipse).
+In all other cases, where the two components either do not have the same amplitudes and/or their phase difference is neither zero nor a multiple of 90°, the polarisation is called elliptical polarisation because the electric vector traces out an ellipse in the plane (the polarisation ellipse).
 This is shown in the above figure on the right.
-Detailed mathematics of polarization is done using Jones calculus and is characterised by the Stokes parameters.
+Detailed mathematics of polarisation is done using Jones calculus and is characterised by the Stokes parameters.

-Changing polarization
+Changing polarisation

-Media that have different indexes of refraction for different polarization modes are called birefringent.
+Media that have different indexes of refraction for different polarisation modes are called birefringent.
 Well known manifestations of this effect appear in optical wave plates/retarders (linear modes) and in Faraday rotation/optical rotation (circular modes).
 If the path length in the birefringent medium is sufficient, plane waves will exit the material with a significantly different propagation direction, due to refraction.
 For example, this is the case with macroscopic crystals of calcite, which present the viewer with two offset, orthogonally polarised images of whatever is viewed through them.
-It was this effect that provided the first discovery of polarization, by Erasmus Bartholinus in 1669.
-In addition, the phase shift, and thus the change in polarization state, is usually frequency dependent, which, in combination with dichroism, often gives rise to bright colours and rainbow-like effects.
-In mineralogy, such properties, known as pleochroism, are frequently exploited for the purpose of identifying minerals using polarization microscopes.
+It was this effect that provided the first discovery of polarisation, by Erasmus Bartholinus in 1669.
+In addition, the phase shift, and thus the change in polarisation state, is usually frequency dependent, which, in combination with dichroism, often gives rise to bright colours and rainbow-like effects.
+In mineralogy, such properties, known as pleochroism, are frequently exploited for the purpose of identifying minerals using polarisation microscopes.
 Additionally, many plastics that are not normally birefringent will become so when subject to mechanical stress, a phenomenon which is the basis of photoelasticity.
-Non-birefringent methods, to rotate the linear polarization of light beams, include the use of prismatic polarization rotators which use total internal reflection in a prism set designed for efficient collinear transmission.
+Non-birefringent methods, to rotate the linear polarisation of light beams, include the use of prismatic polarisation rotators which use total internal reflection in a prism set designed for efficient collinear transmission.